jsincn/SelecEval/docs/thesis.md

 For reproducing the results from the thesis, please use the ```thesis``` branch.
 However, it may contain bugs and is not updated.

-The configuration files used for the experiments are included in the [examples/paper/](examples/paper) folder.
+The configuration files used for the experiments are included in the [Examples Section](examples/paper/index.md).